 If the student wishes to continue their education and become specialized in a particular nursing field, Canada is a perfect place to be.

-There are many masters in Nursing programs and specializations for students after bachelor of Nursing in Canada.
+There are many masters in Nursing programs and specializations for students after a bachelor of Nursing in Canada.
 Some of these programs are Master of Nursing in Primary Health Care Nurse Practioner, Master of Nursing in Advanced Practice Nursing, MSC in Nursing, Master of Nursing (MN) etc.

 1. Senior Nurse